rsfetch/rsfetch/README.md

 WARNING: I've updated a lot of things in this, so things are GUARANTEED to be broken for other people.
 Please report bugs you find.

-Note: The packages section only works for Arch (or Arch-based) distros as it uses `pacman` and `paclist`.
+Note: The packages section only works for Arch (or Arch-based) distros as it uses `pacman`.

 Note 2: I will attempt to add support for the set terminal font, but it looks like a lot of confusing work to get done.

 ### Requirements
-1. `pacman-contrib` for the separate package counts.
-Optional, spearate package counts are disabled by default.
-2. `mpd + mpc` for the music info.
+`mpd + mpc` for the music info.
 Completely optional, as music info is turned off by default.

 ### Installation
 I have prebuilt binaries in the releases tab for people who don't want to build from source, otherwise you can do this.